theoutfield/sc_sncn_motorcontrol/module_watchdog/doc/index.rst

 .. important:: We assume that you are using **SOMANET Base** and your app includes the required **board support** files for your SOMANET device.

-.. note:: You might find useful the **Watchdog Demo** example app, which illustrates the use of this module.
+.. seealso:: You might find useful the **Watchdog Demo** example app, which illustrates the use of this module.

 1. First, add all the **SOMANET Motor Control Library** modules to your app Makefile.